tomdmr/rdb3/README.md

 # rdb3

-Utility functions for running `rdiff-backup`, see INSTALL.md for more info.
+Utility functions for running [`rdiff-backup`](https://rdiff-backup.net/), see INSTALL.md for more info on the configuration.
 The main application scenario is to backup several clients to a single server.
 The server may off-load the repository image to cloud storage.

-# Why rdiff-backup?
+## Why rdiff-backup?

 Because I like it.
 It's main feature is that it stores backward-deltas.
 This means, cleaning out old backups is simple.
 The